MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-defined-devices.md

   - \_HID and _CRS for loading a temperature sensor driver and allocating hardware resources to it.

-- Optionally, receive notifications of additional temperature threshold crossings:
+- Optionally, receive notifications of more temperature threshold crossings:

-  - _NTT for specifying additional threshold crossings to be notified of.
+  - _NTT for specifying more threshold crossings to be notified of.

-  - _DTI for receiving notifications of additional threshold crossings.
+  - _DTI for receiving notifications of more threshold crossings.

 - Optionally, describe the thermal zone's active cooling behavior: